U.S. renews Iran sanctions waivers for China, India, others

 “The United States and the international community stand shoulder to shoulder in maintaining pressure on the Iranian regime until it fully addresses concerns about its nuclear program,” Secretary of State John Kerry said in a statement.

-State Department and Treasury officials have pushed consumer countries to “significantly reduce” their purchases of Iranian oil without defining the volumes that have to be cut.
+State Department and Treasury officials have pushed consumer countries to “significantly reduce” their purchases of Iranian oil without defining the volumes that they want to be cut.

-U.S. and EU sanctions more than halved Iran’s oil shipments last year, helping to devalue the rial, the country’s currency, and pushing up inflation.
-This May the sanctions drove the Islamic Republic’s crude exports to the lowest level in decades according to industry sources and tanker tracking data.
+U.S. and EU sanctions have cut Iran’s oil exports by about half since they went into force last year, helping to cut the value of the rial, the country’s currency, and pushing up inflation.
+This May the sanctions drove the Islamic Republic’s crude exports to their lowest level in decades, according to industry sources and tanker tracking data.

 Despite the damage the sanctions have done to its economy, Iran’s government has foreign currency reserves worth tens of billions of dollars with which it can fund the nuclear program.
 There is little evidence the sanctions have slowed the program ahead of a presidential election in Iran next week.